 Aquaventure: The Atlantis Bahamas Water Park

 If you are staying at Atlantis, it’s just a quick walk to the water park, which is located right in the center of the whole resort.
 This huge water park is the largest in the Caribbean and the best water park at a resort that I have experienced.

-Attractions at Aquaventure
+Attractions at Aquaventure Water Park

-For the (slightly) more adventurous, the Current is a mile long journey which includes waves, rapids, and fun conveyor belt/escalators.
+For the (slightly) more adventurous, the Current is a mile-long river ride that includes waves, rapids, and fun conveyor belt/escalators.
 My son and I loved this lazy river ride (although it isn’t exactly “lazy”).
-I was a bit nervous, because he wasn’t too comfortable in the water when we visited, but we got a two-person tube and he loved it.
+I was a bit nervous because he wasn’t too comfortable in the water when we visited, but we got a two-person tube and he loved it.

 Slides in the Mayan Temple